marcoguerri/marcoguerri.github.io/_posts/2015-08-17-lvmbackup.markdown

 Resizing the partition
 =======

-The partition /dev/sda2 is now larger than it's necessary for the physical volume.
-Resizing a partition basically means redefining its boundaries in the partition table, i.e. start and end sector: this is a critical step, which requires much attention. *fdisk* shows the information concerning the current layout of the disk.
+The partition /dev/sda2 is now larger than the physical volume requires.
+Resizing a partition basically means redefining its boundaries in the partition table, i.e. start and end coordinates: this is a critical step, which requires much attention. *fdisk* shows the information concerning the current layout of the disk.